- 132 (avg)

 - 1A, PC6

-The Sylvia Earle, sister ship to the Greg Mortimer, is an adventure-ready polar expedition ship sailing in Antarctica.
-Due to sail in October 2021, this new ship honors the highly accomplished marine biologist, oceanographer and explorer, Sylvia Earle.
+The Sylvia Earle, sister ship to the Greg Mortimer, is an adventure-ready polar expedition ship.
+This new ship honors the highly accomplished marine biologist, oceanographer and explorer, Sylvia Earle.
 As the first female chief scientist of the U.S. National Oceanic and Atmospheric Administration, and named by Time Magazine as its first Hero for the Planet in 1998–this vessel pays tribute to Sylvia’s long-standing conservation efforts for marine protected areas and ocean wildlife.
 The Sylvia Earle boasts one of the lowest polluting marine engines in the world due to low energy consumption, high fuel-efficiency and a streamlined design.
 She is at the cutting edge of nautical technology: robust, powerful and designed for rugged, remote areas.
-Pair this with her interior comforts and extensive menu of active off-ship excursions and you have the perfect package for a polar experience.
+Pair this with her interior comforts and extensive menu of active off-ship excursions and you have the perfect package for an expedition experience.

 Choose the Sylvia Earle for her spirit of exploration, commitment to responsible travel and focus on active excursions.
-Stemming from 25 years of polar expertise, her design enables unique vantages to experience the polar world, well-thought spaces to prepare for outings, efficient means of on- and off-boarding guests for outdoor adventures, and increased comfort and efficiency.
+Stemming from 25 years of polar expertise, her design enables unique vantages, well-thought spaces to prepare for outings, efficient means of on- and off-boarding guests for outdoor adventures, and increased comfort and efficiency.
 The Sylvia Earle offers the ideal base camp for adventures at the outer limits of human exploration.

 Design, Sustainability & Accessibility Aboard Sylvia Earle